palmafr/MDPIData2022/README.md

 4. "ml-models.ipynb" - the file where a stable iterative conclusion of an experiment is stored.
 5. "sonarqube-comparison.ipynb" - the file where the results produced by sonarqube is compared with the results produced by our machine learning models.
 ## Currently in progress
-1. Adding more advanced machine learning models / ensemble learning techniques to the system.
+1. ~~Adding more advanced machine learning models / ensemble learning techniques to the system.~~
-2. Adding newer systems like Apache Log4j.
+2. ~~Adding newer systems like Struts2-core.~~
 3. Weighted methods to improve precision / recall.
+4. Fixing overfitting and other issues.